Comping Real Estate – House Comps – How Do I Comp A House?

 How to comp a house – When comping real estate, we look for a deeper understanding of what affects pricing and why no property has a set singular value.
+In this article, we look at what are comps?

 This article sets about trying to answer the following questions: